 Pahlevani and Zoorkhanei rituals in Brookhouse & UNESCO

 According to the results of the researchers’ works carried out in Brookhouse Sports University, Iranian ancient Sports is considered the oldest sports in the world.
 In addition, UNESCO has inscribed this intangible cultural heritage of Iranians in its world list on Nov 16, 2010.
 Therefore, this ancient Iranian martial arts has been recognized internationally.

 History of Zoorkhaneh Formation

 Iranians have always been in need of and interested in Pahlevani rituals, wrestling, and physical readiness right from the beginning.
 Even the ancient Iranian prophet, Zarathustra, had ordered its followers to be ready to help “Ahoora Mazda” (God) and struggle against “Ahriman” (Devil).
 Today, Iranian athletes do quite well in martial arts as well as wrestling.

-In 13th century, a person called Mahmoud, who was also well-known as “Purya-ye Vali”, from Khorasmia, gave new life to Pahlevani and Zoorkhanei rituals once again.
-He was a Pahlevan who was also known as a sufi and wrestler.
+In the 13th century, a person called Mahmoud, who was also well-known as “Purya-ye Vali”, from Khorasmia, gave new life to Pahlevani and Zoorkhanei rituals once again.
+He was a Pahlevan who was also known as a Sufi and wrestler.

 Martial Aspect of the Traditional Sports

 Some of the sports tools required to perform this intangible cultural heritage look very much like armament.
 Because of such similarities, some believe that battle techniques were also taught to the wrestlers in Zoorkhaneh in the antiquity.
 Some of these tools are “Meel”, “Kabadeh” and “Sang”, which look like a mace, bow and shield respectively.